metio/terraform-provider-k8s/docs/data-sources/notification_toolkit_fluxcd_io_receiver_v1beta2_manifest.md

 Required:

 - `resources` (Attributes List) A list of resources to be notified about changes. (see [below for nested schema](#nestedatt--spec--resources))
+- `secret_ref` (Attributes) SecretRef specifies the Secret containing the token used to validate the payload authenticity. (see [below for nested schema](#nestedatt--spec--secret_ref))
-- `type` (String) Type of webhook sender, used to determinethe validation procedure and payload deserialization.
+- `type` (String) Type of webhook sender, used to determine the validation procedure and payload deserialization.

 Optional:

-- `events` (List of String) Events specifies the list of event types to handle,e.g. 'push' for GitHub or 'Push Hook' for GitLab.
+- `events` (List of String) Events specifies the list of event types to handle, e.g. 'push' for GitHub or 'Push Hook' for GitLab.
 - `interval` (String) Interval at which to reconcile the Receiver with its Secret references.
-- `secret_ref` (Attributes) SecretRef specifies the Secret containing the token usedto validate the payload authenticity. (see [below for nested schema](#nestedatt--spec--secret_ref))
-- `suspend` (Boolean) Suspend tells the controller to suspend subsequentevents handling for this receiver.
+- `suspend` (Boolean) Suspend tells the controller to suspend subsequent events handling for this receiver.

 <a id="nestedatt--spec--resources"></a>
 ### Nested Schema for `spec.resources`